qgis/QGIS-Documentation/docs/user_manual/working_with_vector/functions_list.rst

 Fields and Values
 ------------------

-Contains a list of fields from the layer.
+Contains a list of fields from the layer, and special values.

 Double-click a field name to have it added to your expression.
 You can also type the field name (preferably inside double quotes) or its :ref:`alias